gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 ## Other Formats That Weren't Considered

 * [Apache Avro](http://avro.apache.org/): A binary-based data serialization standard by Apache.
-* <a href="http://bsonspec.org/">BSON</a>.
+* [BSON](http://bsonspec.org/).
 A binary format popularized by MongoDB that is based on JSON.
-* <a href="https://capnproto.org/">CAP'N PROTO</a>.
-A "cerealization protocol"...see their website for more details :-D.
+* [CAN'N PROTO](https://capnproto.org/).
+A "cerealization protocol"...:-D. See their website for more details.
+* [JSON5](https://github.com/json5/json5).
+A superset of JSON which allows for multi-line strings, comments, single-quote string delimiters, and more.
 * [HOCON](https://github.com/lightbend/config): A serialization format that seems popular in Java.
-* <a href="https://msgpack.org/index.html">MessagePack</a>.
+* [MessagePack](https://msgpack.org/index.html).
 This looks similar to protobuf (uses binary encoding).
 Has libraries for a wide variety of languages.
 * [XDR](https://tools.ietf.org/html/rfc4506) (RFC4506): The _External Data Representation_ (XDR) is a well-used but specialized (i.e. the average developer does not use this protocol on a day-to-day basis) serialization protocol.